 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 20 Community Form: Goal 3 11.
 Encourage land uses within the Ohio River Corridor that are appropriate for and related to river corridor activities and that are consistent with the goals and objectives of the Ohio River Corridor Master Plan.
 Reserve appropriate riverfront sites such as the Upper River Road industrial area for river-related development.
 Allow development of commercial leisure businesses related to the river, such as boating services and restaurants in appropriate locations.
 Encourage new development in the Ohio River corridor and along key greenway and street connections to provide for public access in new riverfront development and to maintain views of the river from public rights-of-way.
 NA The site is not located within the Ohio River Corridor.
 21 Community Form: Goal 3 12.
 When reviewing proposed developments consider changes to flood-prone areas and other features vulnerable to natural disasters such as sinkholes and landslides.
-Ensure appropriate measures to protect health, safety and welfare of future users of the development.
-V The site is not located in a flood-prone area.
+Ensure appropriate measures to protect health, safety and welfare of future users of the development. √ The site is not located in a flood-prone area.
 No karst features were evident on the site.
 22 Community Form: Goal 4 1.
-Preserve buildings, sites, districts and landscapes that are recognized as having historic or architectural value and ensure that new land uses are compatible in height, massing, scale, architecture style and placement when located within the impact area of such resources. ~ The existing structure on the site is not proposed to be preserved.
-It does not appear to have historic or architectural value.
+Preserve buildings, sites, districts and landscapes that are recognized as having historic or architectural value and ensure that new land uses are compatible in height, massing, scale, architecture style and placement when located within the impact area of such resources. √ The existing structures on the site are not proposed to be preserved.
+They do not appear to have historic or architectural value.
 23 Community Form: Goal 4 2.
-Encourage preservation of dis- tinctive cultural features including landscapes, natural elements and built features. ~ The existing structure on the site is not proposed to be preserved.
-It does not appear to have historic or architectural value.
+Encourage preservation of distinctive cultural features including landscapes, natural elements and built features. ✓ The existing structures on the site are not proposed to be preserved.
+They do not appear to constitute distinctive cultural features.
 24 Mobility: Goal 1 4.
-Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. ~ The site is located partially within an existing marketplace corridor and existing activity center.
+Encourage higher densities and intensities within or near existing marketplace corridors, existing and future activity centers, and employment centers to support transit-oriented development and an efficient public transportation system. - The site is not located within or near an existing marketplace corridor or existing activity center.
 25 Mobility: Goal 2 4.
-Avoid access to development through areas of significantly lower intensity or density development if such access would create significant nuisances. ~ Access to the site will be via Breckenridge Lane and Hikes Lane.
+Avoid access to development through areas of significantly lower intensity or density development if such access would create significant nuisances. ✓ Access to the site will be via Westport Road, a minor arterial and transit corridor at this location.